 - Build non-alcoholic alternatives into all of your games and activities, especially for ‘punishments’ or consequences, such as:

-- Let a sibling draw them a “tattoo” (with a skin-safe marker!)
+- Let a sibling draw something silly on their arm (with a skin-safe marker or eyeliner!)

 - Take a sip of a non-alcoholic drink

 - Wear a silly clothing item (like a goofy hat or pair of sunglasses you pick up from a charity shop)